 Listen and you will hear if they have a love for children.

 Just because they are referred by a friend doesn’t mean you don’t check their references and work experience.
 Confirm they have CPR and first aid certification, at SeekingSitters we require certification of all our sitters.
 The internet and social media can provide some good background information so also check Facebook and other social media sites.
 Don’t be afraid to ask if they are on social media.
 This too will tell you about their character.

 Finally – check all references.
 This is often the most overlooked step, especially if a friend or colleague referred the sitter to you.
 Check current and past job and child care references.
 If there are gaps in employment find out why.
 Follow your instincts when interviewing someone.

 - Finally, perform a background investigation on the sitter.

 Find a reputable background screening company that screens the following for each applicant: (and screens nationwide)

 - Criminal records

 - Driving records

 Make sure there is an actual person – preferably a licensed private investigator – verifying information.
-Don’t rely on the automated online services.
+Don’t rely on automated online services.
 Even a misspelled name can bring back inaccurate or incomplete information.
-Often online background checks will miss items if a live person is not double checking spellings etc. Most investigations fail to do this and can often miss very pertinent information.
+Often online background checks will miss items if a live person is not double-checking spellings etc. Most investigations fail to do this and can often miss very pertinent information.
 Your children are worth an in-depth screening.